 Every three years, Wake County conducts a comprehensive Community Health Needs Assessment.
-The 2013 assessment was a collaborative effort between Duke Raleigh Hospital, Rex Healthcare, Wake Health Services, Triangle United Way and Wake County Human Services.
+This progress report represents the last year of the most recent three year cycle.
+The Community Health Assessment and Duke Raleigh's Strategic Implementation Plan were made widely available to the public in January 2013.
+The assessment was a collaborative effort between Duke Raleigh Hospital, Rex Healthcare, Wake Health Services, Triangle United Way and Wake County Human Services.
 The assessment included community surveys and focus groups of Wake County residents and existing statistics from state, county and local sources.
 The assessment outlines the major deficiencies and needs in community health in the following areas: behavioral and social health, economic health, environmental health, education, physical health and safety.
-The full copy of the report can be found at the following: http://www.wakegov.com/humanservices/data/Documents/2013%20Wake%20CHNA%20Full%20Report%20FINAL.pdf.
+The full copy of the reports can be found at the following: